 The interior, handles, and lid are stainless steel for an attractive accent next to the copper.
 Over time, the copper will darken, but that doesn’t affect the cooking performance.
 While some cooks admire the dark patina, it’s simple to polish it to return it to the original shine.

-If you're looking to try out a copper pan for the first time, we recommend the T-Fal Endura Copper Ceramic Nonstick Jumbo Cooker for versatility and easy care.
+If you're looking to try out a copper pan for the first time, we recommend the Copper Chef Round Pan 3-Pack for ease of use and care (view at Amazon).
 If you're looking for a full set to replace your current cookware, we recommend the Lagostina Martellata Hammered Copper 18/10 Tri-Ply Stainless Steel Cookware Set as a fantastic upgrade.

 What to Look for in Copper Cookware